Vibration and Distance

 The velocities calculated in the diagram above are for various values of the FTA equation exponent, as might be needed for soils of differing type, using a vibratory compactor with an FTA reference velocity of 0.210 in/sec.
 Also shown are values calculated from more recent, revised values of the exponent and PPV(ref) from a U.S. state of New Hampshire Department of Transportation (NHDOT) study.2,3

 This diagram illustrates that the value one calculates for a vibration velocity at a specific distance is determined by the choices of PPV(ref) and the exponent that one makes.
-If values for these parameters are chosen which do not reflect or properly account for the actual source vibration characteristics, the local soil conditions, or other factors not included in the equation (e.g. wave reflection and interference), the calculated values will differ, both from each other and from measured vibration velocities.
+If values for these parameters are chosen which do not reflect or properly account for the actual source vibration characteristics, the local soil and geology conditions, or other factors not included in the equation (e.g. wave reflection and interference), the calculated values will differ, sometimes substantially, both from each other and from measured vibration velocities.

 The OSM blasting standard limit for vibration mid-frequencies in undamaged homes of modern construction, without plastered walls and the FTA Class III limit for timber-framed homes are also shown as horizontal lines in the diagram.
 "Acceptable" vibration peak particle velocities for each of those two standards lie below the lines shown.
 Velocities exceeding those standards lie above the dotted horizontal lines.
 Any vibration velocity above these standards has a higher probability of causing damage than one below the standard, at least in the circumstances for which the standards are intended (see Vibration Standards for more about ground vibration standards and their use).